Altruist41/kurakaniapp_REST/README.md

 The routers used to access the resources via URI are:

-get('/totalusers/get/room/:room','getTotalUsersInRoom');"http://localhost:1234/ajay/api/totalusers/get/room/";
+get('/totalusers/get/room/:room','getTotalUsersInRoom');
-get('/rooms/get/validity/:room','getRoomValidityByDate');"http://localhost:1234/ajay/api/rooms/get/validity/";
+get('/rooms/get/validity/:room','getRoomValidityByDate');
-get('/messages/get/room/:room','getMessagesFromRoom');"http://localhost:1234/ajay/api/messages/get/room/";
+get('/messages/get/room/:room','getMessagesFromRoom');
-post('/messages/post', 'postMessage');"http://localhost:1234/ajay/api/messages/post";
+post('/messages/post', 'postMessage');

 The client has been built using C#.